cainesap/wordsegmentation/README.md

 ## Usage

-1. Corpus preparation: takes XML transcriptions for all corpora in the data directory, filters child utterances, and outputs plain text strings one line per utterance if there are the requisite number of non-child utterances in the corpus (default=10000; must be edited in file, and can be set to 0 as 'no limit').
+1. Corpus preparation: takes XML transcriptions for all corpora in the data directory, filters child utterances, and outputs plain text strings one line per utterance if there are the requisite number of non-child utterances in the corpus (default=10000; must be edited in file).
 Also counts corpora, non-child utterances and words, and outputs a statistics file in the directory above the XML.
 Run as --
 ```
 python3 step1_prepare_childes_xml_for_phonemizer.py
 ```

-2. Phonemize the corpora: transforms plain text utterances and transforms them into phonemic form with the `phonemizer` and `eSpeak` toolkits.
+2. Phonemize the corpora: transforms plain text utterances and transforms them into phonemic form with the `phonemizer` toolkit.
 Deals with a known set of languages, listed at the top of the script (to add new languages: add to the dictionary in the script with the new language name and eSpeak code, available by querying `espeak --voices` from the command line).
+Outputs a limited number of utterances (default=10000; edit in file, or set to zero to indicate no limit).
+Note that we used espeak-ng (version 1.49.3) for all languages except segments for Japanese.
 Run as --
 ```
 python3 step2_run_phonemizer.py
 ```